 You can also use causes to organize buyer questions.
 Focus your content efforts on answering buyer questions about specific problem causes that others aren’t addressing.

-This will give you many more sources for small content pieces that support your lead nurturing and social marketing objectives.
+Using the problem-cause model will give you many more sources for small content pieces that support your lead nurturing and social marketing objectives.

 Start with this excellent 4 minute video: